ml-lubich/zshrc/docs/design.md

 ## Design

 - **Single entrypoint**
-  - `install.sh` is the one script you run; it orchestrates everything.
+  - `scripts/install.sh` is the one script you run; it orchestrates everything.

 - **OS-specific behavior**
   - A small OS detection function chooses between macOS and Linux paths.